efugier/smartcat/README.md

 - by default lives at `$HOME/.config/smartcat`
 - the directory can be set using the `SMARTCAT_CONFIG_PATH` environement variable
 - use `#[<input>]` as the placeholder for input when writing prompts
-- the default model is `gpt-4` but I recommend trying the latest ones and see which one works best for you;
+- the default model is a local `phi3` ran with ollama but I recommend trying the latest ones and see which one works best for you;
 - you can play with the temperature and set a default for each prompt depending on its use case.

 Three files are used: